-The bridge receives the new Sync Bluetooth 12-character Device IDs and sends to OneVue.
-From OneVue, a device name is set to its 12-character Device ID.
+Bridge receives the clocks 12-character Device IDs and sends them to OneVue.
+By default, each clock name is set to its 12-character Device ID.

-Commonly, a device is added to OneVue within 30 minutes from the time it connects to the mesh network.
-If the bridge is not in 8-hour Deployment mode, it may take up to 24 hours to 7 days for a new device to be added to OneVue.
+Commonly, a clock is added to OneVue within 30 minutes from the time it connects to the mesh network.
+If the Bridge is not in 8-hour Deployment mode, it may take up to 24 hours to 7 days for a new clock to be added to OneVue.

-Remove the device's tear-off label that identifies its unique 12-character Device ID.
+Remove the clock's tear-off label that identifies its unique 12-character Device ID.
 On a paper floorplan, place its label at its location.

 After install is completed, it may take several days for the Sync Bluetooth mesh network to stabilize.
 It’s recommended to monitor clock check-ins during this time period.